pzwiernik/sta437/README.md

 ### Announcements:

+- Jan 9: Some notes for the upcoming tutorial session are linked below.
-- Lectures begin on Jan 8!
+- Jan 1: Lectures begin on Jan 8!

 ***